r3ap3rpy/sphinxer/README.md

 You can use ***pip*** to install these packages.
 I would suggest to create a virtualenv to not mess up your other python packages.

+You may also want to install [pandoc](https://pandoc.org/) for the full experience.